-As well as having all of the technical competencies and expertise one would expect from a firm recognised as leaders in all aspects of floodplain management and consulting, one of our great strengths is our demonstrated capacity to successfully facilitate wide community and stakeholder consultation.
+As well as having all of the technical competencies and expertise one would expect from a firm recognised as leaders in all aspects of floodplain management consulting, one of our great strengths is our demonstrated capacity to successfully facilitate wide community engagement and stakeholder consultation.
 Our expert facilitators have designed and delivered programs for engaging communities, employees, businesses and government.

 Understanding, acknowledging and owning natural hazard risks are the keys to appropriate preparation and response to natural hazards.
 Our experienced facilitators understand the science, the issues and people so that engagement is focused and effective.

 We facilitate workshops and focus groups, produce newsletters, media releases and information displays and maintain inquiry systems.
 Our capacity to effectively facilitate community consultation on complex and controversial issues is one of our greatest strengths, and one of the reasons why clients choose Molino Stewart as their preferred consultants.

 Some examples of our flood education and engagement work includes:

 Community Involvement in Emergency Planning Project

 There is a growing acknowledgement across the emergency management sector for the need to shift from planning for communities to planning with communities, where community members are acknowledged as equal participants.
 Molino Stewart partnered with Risk Frontiers to research and design methods for effective participation in flood emergency management planning.
 Trialled and facilitated designs in three communities: Narrabri (north-west NSW), Burringbar/Mooball (north coast NSW) and Chipping Norton (south-west Sydney).
 The objective of the project was to deliver and test an evidence-based framework for the application of engagement processes to enable community participation in emergency planning, and define a range of localised strategies to engage communities in NSW SES-led emergency planning.
 A series of recommendations were developed to assist with the implementation of the approach within NSW SES.